 What Volunteer Opportunities Exist? -There are many ways to fulfill the commitment of at least 60 intern hours:

-- Volunteer on any of the several gardening projects the Master Gardeners are currently working on
+- Volunteer on any of the several gardening projects on which the Master Gardeners are currently working

 - Give talks and demonstration to local civic groups

 - Serve as a resource person for the Junior Master Gardener program